What Triggers ME?

 - volume of oxygen consumed at peak exercise.

-> The most recent research about CPET testing and ME/CFS also included a comparison with multiple sclerosis and was featured in a blog we produced in August 2017.
-The pilot study from New Zealand confirmed the physiological abnormalities seen in previous studies.
+Recent research involving CPET testing and ME/CFS also included a comparison with multiple sclerosis.
+The pilot study from New Zealand confirmed the unique physiological abnormalities seen in previous studies:

-> In support of the ME Association’s position on GET (i.e. that it should be withdrawn as a recommended treatment from the current NICE guideline), we are also including a copy of the 2018 letter from Professor Mark VanNess and the Workwell Foundation research group in America with every free copy of the clinical and research guide we send to professionals working in the NHS.
+In support of the ME Association’s position on GET (that it should be withdrawn from the current NICE guideline), we include a copy of the 2018 letter from Professor Mark VanNess and the Workwell Foundation research group in America with every free copy of our clinical and research guide sent to health professionals.